 Some information from this article is repurposed from Mental Health America (MHA).
 It is that time of year when teachers are busily getting their classrooms ready for the drove of students to enter, parents and caregivers are gathering school supplies, and students are picking out their first day outfits.
 It is an exciting time, but...
 Continue Reading →

-Health Hero, Kanesa Monroe, balances work and parenthood
+Wellness Hero, Kanesa Monroe, balances work and parenthood

 For Black History Month, Balanced You is excited to recognize our many talented Black employees in different bodies of work around the county.
-Health Hero, Kanesa Monroe, is a single mother and a LAN Administrator Journey with KCIT.
+Wellness Hero, Kanesa Monroe, is a single mother and a LAN Administrator Journey with KCIT.
 In this video, she talks about working on the onboarding management system, while juggling being a mom...
 Continue Reading →

 COVID-19 and Kids: What families want to know about schools and child care Fall 2021